Student Visa Spain (2026)

 This activates your legal stay.

-For a complete step-by-step overview of everything you must do after arrival — including registration, banking, healthcare setup and practical first steps — see our Moving to Spain Checklist.
+For a complete step-by-step overview of everything you must do after arrival — including registration, banking, healthcare setup and practical first steps — see our:

 Under current regulations, student visa Spain work hours are limited to a maximum of 30 hours per week.